 Rutgers Business School is recognized for its high-quality education.
-To that end, maintaining the caliber of classroom excellence, whether in person or online, requires students to adhere to the same behaviors that are expected in professional career environments.
+To that end, maintaining the caliber of classroom excellence, whether in person or online, requires students to adhere to the same behaviors expected in professional career environments.
 These include the following principles:

 Discussion and Correspondence